Gh21st/MyProjects/README.md

 Questions, criticism or feedback can go to IsaacNAB14@gmail.com

-Thanks for reading
+Thanks for reading,
-Have a good day
+Have a good day,
 Isaac Boteler